rptcloud/azure_terraform/terraform_fundmentals/09-provisioners.md

 ```

 As this example shows, you can define more than one provisioner in a resource block.

-The [file](https://www.terraform.io/docs/provisioners/file.html) and [remote-exec](https://www.terraform.io/docs/provisioners/remote-exec.html) providers are used to perform two simple setup tasks:
+The [file](https://www.terraform.io/docs/provisioners/file.html) and [remote-exec](https://www.terraform.io/docs/provisioners/remote-exec.html) provisioners are used to perform two simple setup tasks:

 - File copies a python file from the machine that is running Terraform to the new VM instance.
 - Remote-exec runs commands to start a python flask app.

 Both providers need a [connection](https://www.terraform.io/docs/provisioners/connection.html) to the new virtual machine to do their jobs.

 To simplify things, the example uses password authentication.
 In practice, you are more likely to use SSH keys (or for WinRM connections, use certificates) to authenticate.

 ### Running provisioners

 Provisioners run when a resource is created, or a resource is destroyed.
 Provisioners do not run during update operations.
 The example configuration for this section defines two provisioners that run only when a new virtual machine instance is created.
 If the virtual machine instance is later modified or destroyed, the provisioners will not run.

 For this lab, the full configuration is: